Creating a brand new position

 Requesting job reclassification

 A new title can be assigned to more accurately reflect the job duties and/or department organizational structure.
-Before a title change can be made or communicated, the supervisor should send an e-mail message to Human Resources requesting a title change, indicate the reason for the title change, and submit an updated job description.
-Human Resources will evaluate the request and job description to make sure that the new title is consistent with the university organizational structure and titles of comparable positions across campus and within the same band.
+Before a title change can be made or communicated, the supervisor will email the Director of Compensation requesting a title change, indicate the reason for the title change, and submit an updated job description and Position Evaluation Questionnaire (PEQ).
+The Director of Compensation will evaluate the request, job description and PEQ to determine if the new title is warranted and consistent with the university organizational structure and titles of comparable positions across campus.

 A promotion is the advancement to a position that requires performing activities of significantly increased complexity or responsibility.
 More commonly, a promotion is also the appointment to a position in a higher band zone than the one to which the employee is presently assigned.
 Most promotions will occur as a result of a job posting.

 All promotions must be reviewed in advance by Human Resources to ensure compliance with applicable policies, rules and laws such as Affirmative Action.
 A promotion can occur when either:

 a) a position is reevaluated through a PEQ and is found to have increased significantly in the overall responsibilities, knowledge, skills and abilities required for the position;